- Mupirocin topical ointment is available as a brand-name drug. It’s also available as a generic drug. Brand name: Centany.

 Mupirocin belongs to a class of drugs called topical antibacterials.
 A class of drugs is a group of medications that work in a similar way.
 These drugs are often used to treat similar conditions.

 Mupirocin works to kill the bacteria that are causing your infection.
-These include strains of Staphylococcus aureus, Streptococcus pyogenes, and Staphylococcus epidermidis.
+These include strains of Staphylococcus aureus and Streptococcus pyogenes.
 Mupirocin stops the bacteria from multiplying.

 Mupirocin topical ointment doesn’t cause drowsiness, but it can cause other side effects.